 Shortcuts on iOS can come from two sources; those found in the Gallery in the Shortcuts app, and those found online, usually uploaded to iCloud by the users who created them.
-This second type of shortcuts are not approved by Apple and as such, they’re the ‘Untrusted’ type that are restricted on iOS by default.
+These second type of shortcuts are not approved by Apple and as such they’re the ‘Untrusted’ type that are restricted on iOS by default.

 Fix ‘Allow untrusted shortcuts’ grayed out

 If the shortcut shows an error, or is unable to perform the function it is meant to perform, you will not be able to fix the problem you’re facing.
 Try a different shortcut, and keep trying until you’re able to run one.

 Tap the switch and you will see a confirmation alert asking if you want to allow untrusted shortcuts.
 Once you confirm that you want to allow these shortcuts, you will be able to import them from anywhere.

 A note of caution

-If you see permissions that it should not need e.g. a shortcut that strips text of its formatting is asking to access the camera, you should not use it.
+If you see permissions that it should not need, i.e. a shortcut that strips text of its formatting is asking to access the camera, you should not use it.